-It's that time!
+It’s that time!
 Yes, indeed.
 Time to get those gifts dressed up to the nines and pretty as petunias.
-Now, there's no need to go out and spend good money on fancy papers or frilly bows!
-Do not.
-Goodness no. Never.
-People will be ripping this stuff to shreds.
+Now, there’s no need to go out and spend good money on fancy papers or frilly bows!
+Goodness no. People will be ripping this stuff to shreds.
 No, what you do is head on over to your friendly household recycling bin, grab some of that Christmas flavoured junk mail and follow me!

 Let’s do this thing.
 Time’s a wastin’!

 Tutorial: Quick and Pretty Junk Mail Bow

 You will need:

 - Christmas flavoured junkmail or any not-too-heavy weight paper from the recycling bin

 1. Gather supplies.

 2. Cut out 2 rectangular pieces of junk mail of the exact same size.
 Take one of these.

 6. Make 2 cuts starting from the raw edge and diagonally toward the center fold.

 7. Unfold the piece.
 It should look as mine does in #7.